Maleyka-gh/Facial_Emotion_Recognition/README.md

 </div>

 Figure shows the misclassified samples from each emotion category.
-It can be seen that one of the images within the dataset does not contain any identifiable face.
+It can be seen that some of the images within the dataset do not contain any identifiable face.
 This observation indicates the presence of irrelevant or mislabeled images, which can hinder the model’s overall performance.
 Additionally, some images exhibit variations in contrast, introducing difficulties for the model in accurately capturing and interpreting facial expressions.
-Furthermore, a hand partially covers the face in several images while expressing emotions.
+For example, a hand partially covers the face in several images while expressing emotions.
 These specific images challenge the model and often result in misclassifications.
 Moreover, the similarity between facial expressions belonging to different emotion categories becomes apparent when examining misclassified samples.
-For instance, samples where Disgust is mistakenly classified as Anger or Sadness, or when Surprise is misclassified as Sadness or Anger, highlights the inherent difficulty distinguishing between certain emotions based solely on facial emotions.
+For instance, samples where Disgust is mistakenly classified as Anger or Sadness, or when Surprise is misclassified as Sadness or Anger, highlights the inherent difficulty distinguishing between certain emotions even with a human eye.

 #### Real-time FER
 The best-performing model - deepcnn is deployed for real-time facial emotion recognition.